EddieCodeHub/Aether-Site/README.md

 - The page will feature a form to collect relevent data from the reader.

 - The form will collect the reader In Game Name (IGN), Discord Name, and information and why the reader is joining.

+## Testing

+- I checked that the site is responive and looks good at standard screen sizes using devtools device toolbar.

+- I have confirmed that all the text is easy to read and understand.

+- I have confirmed that all page links and social media links work as intended.

+- I have chacked that the form works correctly.

+## Bugs

+- When trying to style the homepage image, i was struggling to get the image to do what i wanted it to do.
+- After some trial and error, i placed the 'DIV' that my image was a background image of, into another DIV, then applied the CSS to the parent DIV and this fixed my issues.

+- When first testing the signup form, the form dump showed an 'on' value for my radio buttons.
+- i fixed this by adding the missing 'required checked' to all my radio buttons

+- After attempting to set up VS Code, due to probles with codeanywhere. i managed to make my repo start failing to update my deployed page.

+## Validator Testing

+### HTML

+- No errors were found when passing through official WEC validator.

+### CSS

+- No errors were found when passing throught the official (jigsaw) validator.

+### Accessibilty

+- I used Devtools 'lighthouse' to confirm that my website had suitable accessibility.

+## Deployment

+I deployed my site using 'GitHub Pages'. the following steps are how i did it

+- enter the github repository and click on the settings tab.
+- in the source section, select the dropdown menu, then select the master branch.
+- Once the master branch is selected, github provided a link to the completed website.

+a live link can be found here - "link"

+## Credits

+### Content

+- i used code from the CI [Love running](https://eddiecodehub.github.io/LoveRunningWalkthrough/index.html) Project to help create my Header and Footer

+### Media

+- The Hero image on the homepage was taken from [Pexels](https://www.pexels.com/)